 Below: Comparison drawing of Lilium Canadense (1st drawing) and Lilium Superbum (2nd drawing.
 Both drawings from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Notes: Canada Lily is not indigenous to the Garden.
 Eloise Butler's records show that she first introduced this plant by planting a dozen bulbs on Oct.
-22, 1910 obtained from Northrup King ( a seed and plant provider).
+22, 1910 obtained from Northrup King (a seed and plant provider).
 On Oct.
 7, 1912 she planted 12 from Gillett's Nursery in Southwick MA and 7 more on Oct.
 11, 1914 from Strands' Nursery at Taylor's Falls, MN, then 6 more in April 1917 from Hosford's in Charlotte Vermont.
 In Oct.
 1920 she got 6 more each from Gillett's and Horsford's.
-Martha Crone planted more in 1933 when she assumed the position of Temporary Curator, 14 more in 1945, source not mentioned.
+Martha Crone planted more in 1933 when she assumed the position of Temporary Curator, 14 more in 1945, source not mentioned and added more in '46, '52 and '55.
 It is not native to Minnesota but is a native of eastern Canada and the eastern United States.

 Only two lily species are native to Minnesota: L. michiganense, Michigan Lily; and L. philadelphicum, Wood Lily.
 L. canadense was the first North American lily to be taken back to Europe.
 The French had it around 1620, Linnaeus named it in 1753.